 It is not considered necessary to write a thank-you letter after a royal garden party.
 For other events guests may write to the person who asked them, that is whose name was on the invitation, such as the Lord Steward of the Household or, in the case of formal or state events, the Lord Chamberlain.
-In the letter a guest may ask him to 'kindly convey my/our thanks to Her Majesty The Queen.'
+In the letter a guest may ask him to 'kindly convey my/our thanks to His Majesty The King.'

 Photography is not permitted officially in royal palaces.
 For most events there is an official photographer from whom photographs may be ordered, and many occasions will be videoed, with the film for sale as a souvenir.
 Cameras may be removed in palaces.
 With the advent of smartphones people inevitably do take photographs but these should have no place at more formal events and are frowned upon at garden parties.
 Any photographs to mark the occasion should be taken outside the gates before the event begins.

 Naturally, individual members of the Royal Family may be entertained privately by their friends.
 In addition, those involved with charities, institutions or organisations may wish to entertain a member of the Royal Family at some point.
 The extended Royal Family is numerous and each person has a number of charitable patronages and other special interests or causes, with many of them carrying out hundreds of engagements each year, often several in one day.